-This story was published on 17 October 2018.
+This story was first published on 17 October 2018.
 If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 Janaya Paul, a young Indigenous woman from the Gold Coast, is excited to have landed a job as an apprentice mechanic with the help of the Youth Jobs PaTH program.